 How to apply:

-Interested Candidates are invited to submit their application referring to this advertisement with CV and three references to the following address: Human Resource Department, International Organization for Migration, P.O.
+Interested Candidates are requested to submit their application indicating clearly the position applied, VN number and CV with three references to the following address: Human Resource Department, International Organization for Migration, P.O.
 Box 25503, Baluwatar, Kathmandu or email to email@example.com by 05 February 2024.
 Only short-listed candidates will be called for interview.